 Why the name Fluxer, and why Plutonium?

 There is a more literal meaning too.
 Flux means change, movement, fluctuation.
 Chat is constantly moving: new messages, new people, new context, old conversations becoming something else over time.
-A chat platform is almost never in a fixed state.
+A chat app is almost never in a fixed state.

 How long did Fluxer take to build?

 The first version started around 2020, while I was still in high school during the pandemic.
-It became my graduation project, then turned into a long-running side project tested by friends while I studied and worked on other things.
+It became my graduation project, then a long-running side project tested by friends while I studied and worked on other things.

 The final run-up to public release began after I finished my bachelor's thesis in summer 2025.
 The private beta opened in October 2025, and Fluxer was publicly released on 2 January 2026.

 The launch was quiet at first.
 Then Discord IPO news and Discord's age-verification announcement on 9 February 2026 put Fluxer in front of far more people than I expected.
 The hosted instance grew to around 195,000 users, with a peak of about 11,000 concurrent connections, while the team was still basically me trying to keep up.
+The team is larger now, but still small.

 Why build a chat app at all?